-For more information on educational opportunities listed below, to discuss planning your own program, or to schedule a school trip, please contact Kelly Murphy, M.Ed., Education Specialist at [email protected] or 803-547-1083.
+For more information on the educational opportunities listed below, to discuss planning your own program or to schedule a school trip, please contact Kelly Murphy, M.Ed., Outdoor Education Manager at [email protected] or 803-547-1083.

 Students will literally become close to nature during a sensory hike and hands-on activities.
 This two-hour program showcases the five senses, organisms and their environment, and how it is all connected in nature.
 This is a fun introduction to the great outdoors for younger students.

 Students will develop an understanding of the life cycle through various hands-on interactions along the Greenway.
 This two-hour program examines the life cycle of insects, plants and macroinvertebrates through the choice of a stream study, guided hike or rotting log activity.

 This two-hour program provides hands-on, interactive activities that will deepen students’ understanding of daily and seasonal weather conditions.
 Students will use appropriate tools to measure weather conditions and experiment with wind.
 Cloud types and precipitation will also be covered.

 Webb’s Grist Mill Tour

 Visit the site of the original gristmill for which Fort Mill was named.
 This two-hour program includes a guided hike to the site of the milldam, a working 12-foot water wheel and an interactive history lesson that will transport your students back in time.
 Use the authentic millstone to reinforce the mathematical concepts of radius, diameter, area and circumference.

 In this four-hour program, students will explore the history of South Carolina and the Fort Mill area through interactive and high-interest narratives and activities along the historical Nations Ford Road.
 A minimum of eight chaperones is required to facilitate this information-packed adventure.